First – Don’t Reuse Passwords

 Generista.com creates pronounceable passwords that can be random but easy to remember.

-Dotmaui.com/password-generator has an avoid ambiguous character option that makes passwords easier to read and tell others.
+Dotmaui.com/password-generator with avoid ambiguous character option checked which makes passwords easier to read and tell to others.
+In other words, no guessing if it’s a 1,I or l.

 Other Password Security Holes